OpenECAD: An Efficient Visual Language Model for Editable 3D-CAD Design: Experiments

 \subsection{CAD Designs for Test}

 To test the model, we require high-quality CAD designs.
-We extracted approximately 100 3D designs from the training set, maintaining a ratio of 10:5:3:2 for designs containing 1, 2, 3, and 4 or more Sketch-Extrusion pairs, respectively.
-After filtering and removing duplicates, we obtained 57 unique 3D designs.
-These designs were redrawn using CAD tools such as AutoDesk Fusion, and appropriate views were selected to generate the input images.
+We extracted 625 3D designs from the OpenECAD dataset that were not included in the training set.
+Similar to the method used for generating the training set, we created their standard views, perspective views, and four-angle views.
 Some examples are shown in the Figure~\ref{fig:testexample}.
-The resolution of the images is 640x400.
+The resolution of the images is 640x480.
+The statistical distribution of the number of ``Sketch-Extrusion'' steps in the is shown in the Figure \ref{fig:3dstatisticaleval}.